dragonstone v0.1.5-Alpha

 DRAGONSTONE_BACKEND=core dragonstone run examples/hello_world.ds

-# Or export the flag once for the CLI:
+# Or export the flag once, to set it permanently for the CI:

 export DRAGONSTONE_BACKEND=core